ffretv/ffretv/README.md

+US GOVERNMENT ADSENCE 3.0 is ATSC 3.0, DONT FOOL YOURSELVES, UNTIL YOU SEE THE SOURCE CODE.
+OH WAIT, YOU NEVER WILL!

 ATSC 3.0 has the potential to affect free over the air tv in drastic ways allegedly all in the name of "BETTER TV".
 RIGHT.
 NOTE TO THOSE THAT DEVELOPTED THE UPLINK CHANNEL IN ATSC 3.0.
 We already have this, ITS CALLED THE INTERNET, WHAT EXACTLY DO YOUR THINK YOUR DOING NOW?
 HAVE YOUR CAKE AND EAT IT TOO, ONLY BEZOS and OTHER BIG BIZ GETS THAT AND YOU KNOW IT SO , STOP ALREADY!
 YOUR THE US GOVERNMENT ALREADY, DO I HAVE TO TELL YOU WHOM YOU ARE AND SERVICE FIRST?
 Evidently you need a reminder or NOTE!